Nagellan/vscode-presets/README.md

 # VSCode Spaces

+**ATTENTION!
+An extension is currently under active development.
+Not usable yet.**

 More than workspaces.
 Save presets of your workspaces and use them across many projects. \
 Configure your workspace once, and save that configuration into Space.
 Space will contain the following settings:
 * Workspace settings